-Management is charged with the responsibility for establishing a network of processes with the objective of controlling the operations of McNeese State University in a manner which provides the Board of Supervisors reasonable assurance that:
+Management is charged with the responsibility for establishing a network of processes with the objective of controlling the operations of McNeese State University in a manner that provides the University of Louisiana System (ULS) Board of Supervisors reasonable assurance that:

-- Data and information published either internally or externally is accurate, reliable, and timely.
+- Data and information published either internally or externally are accurate, reliable, and timely;

-- The actions of directors, officers, and employees are in compliance with the University’s policies, standards, plans and procedures, and all relevant laws and regulations.
+- The actions of directors, officers, and employees are in compliance with the University’s policies, standards, plans, and procedures as well as all relevant laws and regulations;

-- The University’s resources (including its people, systems, data/information bases, and customer goodwill) are adequately protected.
+- The University’s resources (including people, systems, databases/information, and customer goodwill) are adequately protected;

-- Resourses are acquired economically and employed profitably; quality business processes and continuous improvement are emphasized.
+- Resources are acquired economically and employed profitably, and quality business processes and continuous improvement are emphasized; and

 - The University’s plans, programs, goals, and objectives are achieved.

 Controlling is a function of management and is an integral part of the overall process of managing operations.
 As such, it is the responsibility of managers at all levels of the University to:

 - Identify and evaluate the exposures to loss which relate to their particular sphere of operations;

 - Specify and establish policies, plans, and operating standards, procedures, systems, and other disciplines to be used to minimize, mitigate, and/or limit the risks associated with the exposures identified;